 Carbon Management Plan

-Committed to making efficient and environmentally responsible use of energy, the university has developed a Carbon Management Plan looking ahead to 2020.
-We are continually investigating and undertaking projects across the estate to improve energy efficiency.
-Our principal carbon reduction target is to reduce annual Scope 1* and 2** CO2 emissions by 30% by the end of 2019/20 academic year, compared to a 2005/6 emissions baseline of 7947 tonnes of CO2.
+Committed to making efficient and environmentally responsible use of energy, the University has achieved its principal carbon reduction target of Scope 1* and 2** CO2 annual emissions to be reduced by 30% by the end of 2019/20 academic year.

 - Invested in excess of £2.4m on carbon management projects and initiatives since 2008